 For students not seeking a second certification the program is 44 credit hours.
 For those seeking a second certification, additional credit hours are required depending on the specialty chosen.
-Clinical experiences are individually determined to add breadth and depth to your advanced practice (with a minimum of 525 clock hours of direct patient care).
+Clinical experiences are individually determined to add breadth and depth to your advanced practice.